RuedigerVoigt/salted/README.md

     * Salted is much faster and can check dozens of links *per second* (depending on your connection).
 * *Salted can be used stand-alone or in a CI pipeline.*
      * The result can be written to standard out / the command line or to a file.
+     * It can raise an exception in case it found broken links.
-     * The result can be styled using Jinja2 templates.
-Two default templates (for the command line and for Markdown) are available.
-You can use your own templates.
+* *The result can be styled using Jinja2 templates.*
+     * Two default templates (for the command line and for Markdown) are available.
-     * It can raise an exception if it found broken links.
+     * You can use your own templates.

 ## Example